josephbudd/cwt/README.md

 ### The application has 2 processes

 1. The **main process** is a web server running through whatever port you indicate in your application's http.yaml file.
+Port 0 allows any suitable open port to be selected.
 When you start the application, it runs the main process.
-The main process opens a browser which loads and runs the renderer process from the **cwt/site/** folder.
+The main process opens a browser and serves the renderer process from the **cwt/site/** folder to the browser.
-1. The **renderer process** is for the browser.
+1. The **renderer process** runs in the browser.
 It is all of the wasm, html, css, images, etc contained in the **cwt/site** folder.

 ### The application has a 2 step build